 Move two matchsticks so that we have 4 identical squares instead of 5.

 Change the number of Non Identical Squares

 Move 4 matchsticks to change the number of squares from 2 to 3.
 The resulting squares need not be identical in size.

-If you like working on these puzzles with your kids, please consider leaving a comment and like our page with your friends and family.
-Thank you !
+If you liked these matchstick puzzles of rearranging squares, then please consider leaving a comment and share the facebook page with your friends and family.

 Also, here are some of my latest posts for you to check.

 - Walk through a piece of paper – the Math behind it

 - The Four Four’s Puzzle

 - LCM – Interesting Smallest Number Puzzle

 - 4 x 4 Sudoko on Mother’s Day